wolkenheim/keycloak-vue3/README.md

 see [stackoverflow](https://stackoverflow.com/questions/6032429/chrome-timeouts-interval-suspended-in-background-tabs)
 The phenomenon still exists: background tabs have low priority.
 You need to use setTimeout and make a recursive call.

+## 6. Fetch User Data
+Next we wanted to get basic information about the logged-in user.
+To display it, let´s show their name.
+This can be done simply by calling `loadUserProfile()` on the Keycloak client.
+We set the info to the store.
+Hence, every component can access and display it.
+To demonstrate it, let´s implement a TopBar component without Props but direct access to the user store.
+This works, the userName can be displayed here.
+You can inspect Pinia and the state of User store via Vue Dev Tools in Chrome.

+## 7. Adding Roles
+Next we need same roles.
+Keycloak roles are quite a complex topic.
+On the server, I added Client roles and assigned the Test user to a "Designer" Client role.
+Not realm roles.
+Those roles can be retrieved via `this.keycloakInstance.resourceAccess['vue-acme']`.

+This may or may not be useful for you.
+It really depends on your setup and there are a plethora of ways to configure authorization roles here.
+You will most likely write custom methods extracting data.
+Also, it is possible to send additional user data in the encoded JWT token or make it accessible via an own REST endpoint.